Transitioning between the Stages of Innovation

 That doesn’t mean failure is bad.
 Innovation is all about being brave enough to fail.
 If the proof of concept fails, it’s done its job by letting you know the idea isn’t feasible and you shouldn’t spend any more time on it.
 The idea is to get this done early in the process—right after validation and before any extensive design or engineering work.
 Some of those flying car proof of concept failures came quite late in the process, which was expensive.

-However, don’t judge an idea too early.
+However, as an innovation leader, don’t judge an idea too early.
 A seemingly insurmountable obstacle might be overcome with a creative solution.
 Give those behind the idea the time and resources to experiment and prove its feasibility with data—then judge it ruthlessly.

 Keep minds open to creative problem solving by following the Day 1 philosophy.
 In a 2016 letter to shareholders, Jeff Bezos wrote: “Staying in Day 1 requires you to experiment patiently, accept failures, plant seeds, protect saplings, and double down when you see customer delight.”
 In other words, treat every day like it’s the first day of your company, nothing is set in stone, and everything has to be discovered.